 SWIM WITH HUMPBACK WHALES

-Join us on a truly special Picture Adventure expedition to swim with humpback whales in the incredibly clear waters of Reunion Island.
-Far from the madding crowd, Reunion Island has plenty of whales, but few swimmers.
-Picture Adventure has pioneered and personally created this incredible adventure: we collaborate with a whale research organization, whose team takes us in their boat and shares their expertise and experience in whale behavior to help provide the best possible encounters.
+Join us on a truly special Picture Adventure expedition to swim with humpback whales in the incredibly rich waters of Comoros.
+Far from the madding crowd, Comoros’s Moheli Island has plenty of whales, but few swimmers.
+Picture Adventure has pioneered and personally created this incredible adventure: we collaborate with a whale research group, who share their expertise and experience in whale behavior to help provide the best possible encounters.

 Patrick Dykstra and Joshua Barton of Picture Adventure have photographed and filmed for the BBC, National Geographic, Emirates Airlines, the Government of Djibouti and many others.
 In 2015 they filmed, for the first time ever, a blue whale suckling from its mother, and their work has appeared in documentaries, on magazine covers and in awards shows around the world.
 Both Patrick and Joshua know Reunion and its humpback whales well.
 Our goal, as always, is to work with the researchers to find the best areas and best times of day for humpbacks, teach you the best approach to get great encounters, and then help you get pictures of a lifetime – ideally of you with these gentle giants.

-Reunion is a tiny, stunningly beautiful French territory in the Indian Ocean, near Madagascar.
-With great infrastructure, incredible cleanliness, tropical climes, delicious food, breathtaking topography and lovely inhabitants, Reunion leave little to be desired.
-Add to that its 30 ton annual visitors, and Reunion runs laps around any other holiday destination.
-Despite its remote location, Reunion has at least 4 daily non-stop flights from Paris, and a dozen more with one stops via Lyon, Toulouse or Mauritius.
+Moheli is a tiny, beautiful island that is in autonomous union with the former French territory of Comoros, in the Indian Ocean near Madagascar.
+With a unique culture, delicious food, and true remoteness, Moheli leaves little to be desired.
+Add to that its 30 ton annual visitors, and our little paradise runs laps around any other holiday destination.
+Despite its remote location, Comoros has at least 5 daily one stop arrivals from Europe and UK via Addis Ababa, Nairobi, or the French islands of Reunion and Mayotte.

-We will stay in a comfortable and convenient 4 star hotel close by the beach and port.
-Each morning we will have a nice buffet breakfast and drive to the port to meet our researchers/crew (stopping for croissants en route – this is still France after all).
-The whales are found from literally 200 feet off the beach, to the more usual 4-5 miles, where the water is deep and very clear.
-Humpback salves will be 4-6 months old by this time, and the mothers will be more comfortable with them venturing over to inspect small and noisy visitors such as us.
+We will all arrive in the capital, Moroni, as close in schedule to each other as possible.
+From there, we will proceed as a group by van and then our own chartered boat to the next island, Moheli, and our resort.
+We will stay in a comfortable and convenient hotel right on the beach.
+Each morning we will have a nice buffet breakfast and head to sea right from our beach.
+The whales are found from literally 200 feet off the beach, to the more usual 4-5 miles, where the water is deep and usually very clear.
+Humpback calves will be 4-6 months old by this time, and the mothers will be more comfortable with them venturing over to inspect small and noisy visitors such as us.
 Bumping across the seas in small boats, climbing in and out of the water, the energy sapping properties of cool water – and just exhilaration – bring each day at sea to a close by early afternoon.
-On shore, we will rest and then head to different towns for evenings out, sometimes with our researchers.
-On one or two evenings, we will have presentations by the foundation about their work.
+On shore, we will rest and then head to different activities on shore, such as the turtle hatchery beaches, and the lemur forests.
+On the last day, we will leave in our chartered boat early to cross the straits in calm waters and to enable everyone to catch flights the same day.

 The Humpback Whale